Can Genital Herpes be cured?

 A little known fact is that the herpes virus is also responsible for chickenpox and shingles, in the form of the herpes zoster virus.
 Again, the virus creates small painful spots, but with chickenpox, it’s usually over the entire body.
 This explains why you only get chickenpox once; because your body is unable to dispel the virus completely and so a tiny amount simply lies dormant for years to come.
 When the virus gets reaggravated and changes slightly, this is when people experience shingles and this usually shows itself as a painful rash across the chest and back.

-Although genital herpes cannot be cured, it can be treated and effectively managed.
-There are a number of antiviral medications like aciclovir, that help to keep the symptoms of herpes at bay.
+Although it cannot be cured, genital herpes can be treated and effectively managed.
+There are a number of antiviral medications like Aciclovir that help to keep the symptoms of herpes at bay (Mathew Jr & Sapra, 2022).
 This is designed to keep the number of flare-ups down so that sufferers can go about their daily lives as easily as possible.

 Avoiding contracting genital herpes is also about open and honest communication.
-You should always first discuss your sexual health (and theirs) with any potential new partners before having sex with them, to identify how safe each of you is being.
-It is okay to have sex if you genital herpes (between outbreaks; not when you have active sores), however, you could still pass the infection on and so it’s important that your partner knows, understands and accepts the risks.
+You should always first discuss your sexual health (and theirs) with any potential new partners before having sex with them (Informedhealth.org, 2018), to identify how safe each of you is being.
+It is okay to have sex if you have genital herpes between outbreaks; not when you have active sores.
+However, you could still pass the infection on and so it’s important that your partner knows, understands and accepts the risks.